-The absence of liquidity in these markets, make these pairs costlier to trade.
-This means that they have wider bid-ask spreads.
-But, high interest rate differentials and frequent price fluctuations might provide a chance of higher returns.
-Though with a higher risk factor involved, it is usually only seasoned traders that indulge in them.
+The low liquidity in these markets make these pairs pricey when trading.
+As they have wider spreads compared to major and minor pairs.
+However, high interest rates and frequent price fluctuations may provide a chance of higher returns.
+These exotic currency pairs come with higher risk, so only experienced traders tend to trade them.

-Let’s look at 5 such exotic currency pairs that often find themselves in a trader’s portfolio.
+Here are 5 such exotic currency pairs that find themselves in a trader’s portfolio:

-The Euro is the single currency adopted by 19 member countries of the European Union.
+The first exotic currency pair we are looking at is EUR/TRY.
+The Euro is the single currency used by 19 members of the European Union.
 It is the base currency in this pair.
 This means that if the EUR/TRY is 6.5821, it would take 6.5821 Turkish Lira to buy 1 Euro.
-Euro is one of the most heavily traded currencies in the world, after the US Dollar.
-It is influenced by geo-political crisis in the European Union and its trade partners, monetary policy stance of the European Central Bank (ECB) and other important data like inflation, manufacturing data and consumer demand.
+Euro is the 2nd most heavily traded currency in the world (the US dollar being 1st).
+It is influenced by many factors; the geo-political crisis in the European Union and its trade partners, the monetary policy of the European Central Bank (ECB), inflation, manufacturing data and consumer demand.

-TRY is used in Turkey, as well as the Turkish Republic of Northern Cyprus.
-Once seen as one of the least valuable currencies in the world, TRY revived (the “new” Turkish Lira) only after a wave of economic reforms in 2005.
-However, extensive debt crisis and current account deficit in the country led its devaluation by more than 40% against the US Dollar in 2018.
+The Turkish Lira (TRY) is used in Turkey, as well as the Turkish Republic of Northern Cyprus.
+Once known as one of the least valuable currencies in the world, TRY was revived after a wave of economic reforms in 2005.
+However, extensive debt crisis and current account deficit in the country led to its devaluation by more than 40% against the US Dollar in 2018.

-However, Turkey is considered one of the emerging nations.
-Over 50% of its exports (mostly agricultural) go to the EU, particularly Germany.
-Turkey is a huge exporter of automobiles too.
-Traders have been attracted to this pair, largely due to high volatility conditions in pre-crisis times.
-However, this volatility has declined in recent times, due to the Eurozone’s strong monetary policies to keep price stability in the area.
+Turkey is one of the emerging nations.
+Their main exports consist of farming goods and vehicles.
+Traders have been attracted to this pair due to its high volatility in pre-crisis times.
+However, this has since declined, due to the Eurozone’s strong monetary policies to keep price stability in the area.

-The Pound Sterling-South African Rand pair relies heavily on the Bank of England’s interest rate decisions.
-A rate cut by the British central bank can lead to high volatility.
-The 2016 Brexit referendum led to the currency pair falling to its lowest since 2013.
+The second exotic currency pair is the GBP/ZAR.
+This pair relies heavily on the Bank of England’s interest rate decisions.
+A decrease in interest rate by the British central bank can lead to high volatility.
+The 2016 Brexit vote led to the currency pair falling to its lowest since 2013.

-Its correlation to gold prices continues to date.
-Mining of gold and platinum constitutes one of the major revenue generating sectors, along with agriculture.
-However, both these sectors remain plagued by political uncertainties and weather disruptions.
-South Africa has a flourishing banking sector, along with a manufacturing industry.
+The Rand’s relationship to gold prices continues to date.
+Mining of gold and platinum makes up one of their major revenue streams, along with agriculture.
+However, both these sectors remain troubled by political concerns and weather issues.
+South Africa has a thriving banking sector, along with a booming manufacturing industry.
 The automotive industry accounts for 10% of its exports.
-Traders should keep an eye on South Africa’s unemployment rates, currently one of the highest globally, at around 30%.
-The South African Reserve Bank (SARB) is focused on two main facets; the country’s high inflation and unemployment rate.
+Traders should be wary of the country’s unemployment rates which are around 30%, one of the highest globally.
+The South African Reserve Bank (SARB) is focused on two main factors; the country’s high inflation and unemployment rate.

-The Australian Dollar is a commodity currency and extremely volatile.
-Australia is a major exporter of iron ore, beef, oil, gold and many precious commodities.
-The seasonal price fluctuations of these commodities affect the AUD too.
-Due to the high interest rate differential between these two currencies, the pair is often used in carry trades.
-Although the AUD/JPY pair has a larger carry trade volume.
-The Reserve Bank of Australia (RBA) is responsible for the monetary policy of the country.
+The third exotic currency pair is the AUD/MXN.
+The Australian Dollar is a commodity currency and very volatile.
+Australia is a major exporter of many goods; iron ore, beef, oil, gold and many precious commodities.
+The seasonal price changes of these goods affect the AUD too.
+As there is high interest rate differential between these two currencies, the pair is often used in carry trades.

 The Mexican economy is the 15th largest in the world in nominal GDP terms.
-It is a highly export-based economy.
-Over 90% of its trade is done through Free-Trade agreements with more than 40 countries like the EU, Japan, Israel, Canada and the United States.
-FX traders look closely at trade related events and reports, such as tariff wars, supply-chain disruptions or developments in the North American Free Trade Agreement (NAFTA), to gauge the price direction of MXN.
-Both the agriculture and industrial sectors contribute to its exports.
+It is a highly export based economy.
+Over 90% of its trade is done through Free-Trade agreements with more than 40 countries such as countries in the EU, Japan, Israel, Canada and the United States.
+Factors that impact the price direction of MXN are trade related events and reports.
+These include; tariff wars, supply-chain disruptions and developments in the North American Free Trade Agreement (NAFTA).
+FX traders look at these factors closely to make their decision.

-The pair performed really well in 2019, amidst pressures from declining US-China relations and a global slowdown.
-According to a Bloomberg analysis in 2019, the Thai Baht is one of the few emerging economy currencies that have shown the least response to the downturn in the Chinese economy.
-This has made the USD/THB pair a safe haven asset, whenever there is an escalation in the trade talks between the US and China.
+The fourth exotic currency pair is the USD/THB.
+The pair performed really well in 2019, despite declining US-China relations and a global slowdown.
+The Thai Baht is one of the few emerging economy currencies that have shown the least response to the downturn in the Chinese economy.
+This has made the USD/THB pair a safe haven asset, whenever there are any trade talks between the US and China.

-The Japanese Yen’s low borrowing costs makes it popular for equity and commodity traders globally.
+The fifth exotic currency pair is the JPY/NOK.
+The Japanese Yen’s low borrowing costs makes it popular for traders across the world.
 It is a safe-haven currency, when traded with the US Dollar.
 The Yen is also a popular carry trade currency.

 The Norwegian economy is heavily reliant on oil exports.
-When oil prices go up, the Krone strengthens with respect to other currencies and vice versa.
-Norway is also a prime exporter of petroleum-based products, metals, chemicals and ships to countries like Germany, France, the United Kingdom and United States.
-With its close proximity to the North Sea oil, traders could often find a correlation between GBP and NOK.
+When oil prices go up, the Krone follows.
+Norway is a prime exporter of petroleum-based products, metals, chemicals.
+They ship to countries like Germany, France, the United Kingdom and United States.
+With its close proximity to the North Sea oil, traders could often find relations between GBP and NOK.

-Exotic currencies should be traded with extreme risk management measures since they lack market depth.
+To conclude, exotic currency pairs should be traded with a lot of care since they lack market depth.
 Political unrest in these emerging nations also makes them extremely volatile.